morrownr/USB-WiFi/README.md

 Note: I also own this EDUP adapter and run it with Linux.
 Feel free to ask questions.
 I consider this adapter to be a long range adapter.
 The difference between this adapter and the DM-Digital adapter shown above is that this adapter has longer range but a less flexible antenna.
-The antenna on this adapter can only rottate 90 degrees whereas the DM-Digital adapter can rotate a full 180 degress.
+The antenna on this adapter can only rotate 90 degrees whereas the DM-Digital adapter can rotate a full 180 degress.

 Amazon - $7 USD - (nano) [MTK7601 Mini 150Mbps USB WiFi Adapter](https://www.amazon.com/Adapter-Dongle-MTK7601-150Mbps-Wireless/dp/B07YQDLHQJ)